-The numerous ledger copies are the “truth” about every transaction that has been made in the blockchain so far.
-Any attempt at counterfeiting would mean having to manipulate all copies at the same time.
+The numerous ledger copies are the “truth” about every transaction that has been made in the blockchain network so far.
+Any attempt of counterfeiting means having to manipulate all copies at the same time.
 In blockchain networks of any useful size, the chances of being able to do this are negligible.

 All chain entities accept any transaction is legitimate.
 For Bitcoin, that is a transfer of a bitcoin number.
 Payment, warehousing, storage, or distribution maybe for the supply chain.

-The Chain entities know where each asset came from.
+The chain entities know where each asset came from.
 You even know who previously owned it, and when.
-The asset, to Bitcoin, is money.
 Assets can be anything for the supply chain, from iron ore and wheat to cash, machines, and copyrights.

 No person can exploit an entry inside the distributed ledger.
-Bitcoin purchases can not be deleted.
-Only a new Bitcoin transaction may reverse a previous one ‘s impact.
-Similarly, with blockchain, a supply-chain payment transaction or inventory data, warehousing conditions, distribution times and dates, and so on, will not be falsified.
+With blockchain, a supply-chain payment transaction or inventory data, warehousing conditions, distribution times and dates, and so on, cannot be falsified.

-The Shared Ledger copies all hold the same version of the facts.
-What works for the Bitcoin network also works with every other, supply chain included, blockchain network.
+The shared ledger copies hold the same version of transactions.
+What works for a crypto network also works with every other, supply chain included, blockchain network.

 The following examples are currently in use or can be introduced using emerging technologies today.

 Blockchain enables funds to be exchanged anywhere in the world without the need for conventional banking transfers because transactions are made directly between payer and payee.
-It is also safe and fast; taking minutes, for example, in comparison with days for automated clearing house payments.
+It is also safe and fast; taking minutes, for example, in comparison to days, for automated clearing house payments.

-Specifically, Bitcoin transfers also incur lower fees.
-Australian automaker Tomcar uses bitcoin to pay for some of its suppliers.
-Three partners in Israel and Taiwan currently accept Tomcar payments using Bitcoin.
+Specifically, crypto transfers also incur lower fees.
+Australian automaker Tomcar uses cryptocurrency to pay its suppliers.
+Three partners in Israel and Taiwan currently accept Tomcar payments using cryptocurrency.

 Supplier agreements signed by Tomcar use standard terms.
 The benefit lies in the cost savings.
-On the other hand, the company takes care not to carry on too much Bitcoin.
-Although Bitcoin is foreign, it is seen by some national governments as a way for companies to invest.
-Consequently, companies may be subject to taxation on Bitcoin holdings.
+On the other hand, the company takes care not to carry on too much cryptocurrency.
+Although crypto is foreign, it is seen by some national governments as a way for companies to invest.
+Consequently, companies may be subject to taxation on crypto holdings.

 Companies may take advantage of distributed ledger systems (blockchains) to record product status at each production level.
 The records are permanent and unchangeable.
 They allow every product to be traced towards its source.
 Global retailer Walmart uses blockchain to keep track of pork sales in China.
 The program lets the company see where each piece of meat comes from, every stage of processing and storage in the supply chain, and the sell-by date of the items.
 The organization will also see which samples are affected, and who purchased them, in the case of a product recall.